 - Mitchell Robinson logged fewer than 20 minutes against the Heat on Monday and hasn’t exceeded 20 minutes in any games he’s played.
 However, that could change as soon as the next game. “[His minutes limit] has increased.
 It’s gone up three times,” coach Mike Brown said, per Bondy.
 “It’s all part of the load-management thing.
 So it’s not necessarily a restriction.
 It’s just continuing the process with our load management.
 So it’s going up.
 He could’ve played 27 minutes.”

-- Jordan Clarkson admits that playing for rebuilding Utah the last couple of years affected his play.
+- Jordan Clarkson admits that spending the last couple of years with the rebuilding Jazz affected his play.
 He has a different mindset playing for a contender this season.
 “It’s a level of focus.
 I’m glad to be back in this and part of this and back contending, be in the playoffs and know that we’re playing for something,” Clarkson told Bondy.
 “That changes a player’s mindset.
 It’s just a bunch of focus that goes into it and I’m locked in.”
 Clarkson scored 24 and 14 points, respectively, in the two matchups with Miami.
-He’s shooting 46.7 percent overall and 38.8 percent from deep this season.
+He’s shooting 46.7% overall and 38.8% from deep this season — both marks would be well above his career averages.

-- In a film breakdown, The Athletic’s James Edwards III displays how the Knicks’ defensive schemes, which are focused on sealing off the paint, allows opponents to pursue 3-point opportunities.
-The Knicks are second worst in the league in 3-point defense at 39.4 percent.
+- In a film breakdown, The Athletic’s James Edwards III displays how the Knicks’ defensive schemes, which are focused on sealing off the paint, allows opponents to pursue three-point opportunities.
+The Knicks are second worst in the league in three-point defense, allowing opponents to shoot 39.4% from beyond the arc.